Kron Gracie: 2018–2019

 In November 2018, Gracie was signed by the UFC.
 In his debut fight for the promotion, Gracie faced Alex Caceres on February 17, 2019 at UFC on ESPN 1.
 He won the fight via submission due to a rear-naked choke in the first round.
 This fight earned him his first Performance of the Night award.

 Gracie faced Cub Swanson on October 12, 2019 at UFC on ESPN+ 19.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night bonus award.
 Many people were confused at Gracie's decision to strike with Swanson instead of taking the fight to the ground where he was predicted to have the advantage.
 In the years since, several members of the Gracie family have spoken about his loss and criticized his decision to avoid grappling, including his father Rickson and uncle Relson Gracie.

 2023

 After a four year hiatus, Gracie made his return at UFC 288 on May 6, 2023 against Charles Jourdain.
 Gracie lost the fight via unanimous decision.
 Gracie was criticized for his performance by UFC president Dana White, viewers, and fellow fighters, with White saying that Gracie "came in very limited tonight."

 2024

 Gracie faced Bryce Mitchell on December 7, 2024 at UFC 310.
 He lost the fight by knockout via ground elbows in the third round, leading to the first loss via stoppage in his MMA career.

 On June 6, 2025, it was reported that he was released by the UFC.

+Post-UFC

+2025

+Kron was scheduled to make his return to MMA against Tom Picciano at Victory Fighting League 3 on December 12, 2025.
+He was forced to withdraw from the fight after not being medically cleared to compete.